augurlabs/augur_view/installing.md

 WantedBy=multi-user.target
 ```

-We're using port `8000` here for the frontend.

-Now create the `gunicorn.conf` file in the augur_view directory:
+Now create the `gunicorn.conf` file in the augur_view directory.
+You probably don't need to adjust any of the parameters in this file, but you may wish to specify different paths for the log files:

 ```
 import multiprocessing